tkglaser/app-nehmen/README.md

 - All data is stored on the device using IndexedDB.
 - If you chose to log in to Dropbox, your data is synced to your Dropbox.
 The app only has access to a specific folder in your
   Dropbox.
+- It is hosted on Github pages and is continuously deployed by a Jenkins server that runs on a Raspberry Pi.

 ## Get involved
 Please report any issues you find here on Github.
 Pull requests welcome.
 There is no unit test coverage yet but this is planned as well.